lukastk/maths-notes/Short notes.md

 ===

 So the centre manifold consists of orbits whose behaviour around the equilibrium point is not controlled by the exponential behaviour of the stable or unstable manifolds.
-It is often the case that
+It is often the case that points away from the center manifold converge onto the center manifold exponentially quickly, and thus the non-centre manifolds can be seen as a sort of transient behaviour.

 In multi-scale mathematics, we often have that long-time dynamics are attracted to a relatively simple center manifolds.

+If eigenvalues are precisely zero (so $\text{Im}(\lambda)=0$ as well), then we

 ## Multiple-scale analysis